What is https and Why Switch http to https?

 Check Website Safety

 Is this website safe?
-Check Website Safety is of the utmost importance.
-Studies have shown that having an unsafe website can drastically decrease traffic and conversions...
+Checking website safety is of the utmost importance.
+Studies have shown that having an unsafe website can drastically decrease traffic and conversio...

 Malware Scan